Working at Heights · 2–5 min toolbox talk

 Key Hazards

-- Standing on top steps
+- Standing on unsafe ladder steps or surfaces

 2–3 Minute Talk Script